ryancdotorg/pelican_postprocess/README.rst

 *   ``PRECOMPRESS_OVERWRITE`` (bool, default is False)

-    When pelican_precompress encounters an existing compressed file it will refuse to overwrite it.
+    When pelican_postprocess encounters an existing compressed file it will refuse to overwrite it.
 If you want the plugin to overwrite files you can set this to ``True``.